 Together with ice hockey, rugby is almost exclusively foreigner based in Taiwan.
 Most of the teams are centered in Taipei, but there a couple teams from Taichung and Kaohsiung that will come to Taipei to play.
 There is also a women’s league that plays regularly.
 Girls who are interested can email Shebabs@yahoogroups.com for more information.

 Rugby tournaments are regularly held throughout Asia and provide a great opportunity to travel and take part in some exciting matches.

 Swimming pools can be easily found throughout Taiwan and membership is generally very cheap.
 Typically the monthly fee for a decently sized pool is NT$1,000.
 The pools here have no hidden surprises so you can expect the same services and cleanliness as you would from any pool back home.

-Tennis is another fast growing sport in Taiwan that is popular among Taiwanese and foreigners alike.
+Tennis is one of the fastest growing sports in Taiwan that is popular among Taiwanese and foreigners alike.
 Tennis clubs exist where you can join and have unlimited access for a monthly charge (NT$1,000+/month), while other courts charge an hourly fee (NT$150+/hour) or by the person (NT$100/person).
 The varying degrees in price generally reflect how nice or new the court is.
 Most tennis courts will also have an accompanying pro shop where you can buy equipment.

-Surfing has shown tremendous growth recently as young Taiwanese have been quick to jump on the popular worldwide sport.
+Surfing has shown tremendous growth recently as young people in Taiwan have been quick to jump on one of the most popular worldwide sports.
 However, while Taiwan is an island the surfing opportunities are limited.
 Much of this has to do with the small size of the waves, as well as the generally poor condition of the beaches.
 The fall and winter months bring the bigger waves, but don’t expect anything over a six-foot break.